oguimbal/HyVM/README.md

 Using the HyVM gives a maximum of flexibility, it replaces using specific scripts to interact with external protocols.
 There is no limit on which interactions that can be created.
-Custom and complex logic with chained calls can be executed by the HyVM opening a lot possibilities.
+Custom and complex logic with chained calls can be executed by the HyVM opening a lot of possibilities.
-Repetitive intructions and common ones could also be called as helper contract if needed.
+Repetitive instructions and common ones could also be called as helper contract if needed.

 ## Examples of use

 ### Static functions / get rid of helpers
-The most straightforward use is for readonly functions: no need to deploy helper contracts to do lots of things !
+The most straightforward use is for readonly functions: no need to deploy helper contracts to do lots of things!

 👉 For instance, see [this gist](https://gist.github.com/oguimbal/3cc74f6234a006fd9685333381679657) which demonstrates how to fetch multiple balances on-chain at once.